riegllms/ros-riegl-vz/riegl_vz/README.md

 **PRCS** (Project Coordinate System):

 A number of scan positions and the data acquired therein make up a scan project.
-The center of the project’s coordinate system (PRCS) usually coincides horizontally with the center of the first scan position.
+The center of the project’s coordinate system (PRCS) coincides horizontally with the center of the first scan position.
 The axes of PRCS are strictly pointing to east (x-axis, red), north (y-axis, green) and up (z-axis, blue), respectively.

 The SOP transforms SOCS into PRCS (Project Coordinate System).

-**PRCS** (Project Coordinate System): A number of scan positions and the data acquired therein make up a scan project (see Figure 2).The center of the project’s coordinate system (PRCS) usually coincides horizontally with the center of the first scan position.
-The axes of PRCS are strictly pointing to east (x-axis, red), north (y-axis, green) and up (z-axis, blue), respectively.

 ![PRCS (Project Coordinate System)](img/prcs.png)